Looking for something to do but short on cash? We’ve got lots of free things to do in Knoxville. Check out this list and read on for more ideas!

 No list of free & fun things would be complete without mentioning the Knoxville Museum of Art (KMA).
 This beautiful museum is near World’s Fair Park and perfect whether you’re visiting alone or with your family.
 The museum houses one of the largest glass and steel installations in the world, a creation of Richard Jolley’s.
 The main level offers a rotating gallery while the upstairs holds a modern art gallery and a permanent gallery dedicated to artists of east Tennessee.
 Be sure to step outside on the second floor near the gift shop for a great view of the Sunsphere and downtown.

-If you loved the KMA and hankerin’ for more art, we can help – Knoxville has lots of other galleries that are free to enjoy.
+If you loved the KMA and hankerin’ for more art, we can help – Knoxville has lots of other art galleries that are free to enjoy.
 Some are traditional galleries featuring curated collections, and some are artist collectives where the art is available for purchase like the Art Market Gallery.
-Some are operated by non-profits like the Dogwood Arts Gallery or the Fountain City Art Center, and some are affiliated with the University of Tennessee – like their Downtown Gallery on the 100 Block or their student-run Gallery 1010 in East Knoxville.
+Some are operated by non-profits like the Dogwood Arts Gallery or the Fountain City Art Center, and some are affiliated with the University of Tennessee – like their Downtown Gallery on the 100 Block.

 Even if you have no plans to buy produce, farmers’ markets are great places to people watch and window shop.
 Knoxville has its fair share of markets throughout the city.
-The largest is the Market Square Farmers Market, currently operating not in the Square but at Mary Costa Plaza at the Knoxville Civic Auditorium Coliseum.
+The largest is the Market Square Farmers Market, which operates near year-round with their main market in the summer, holiday markets during the Christmas season, and select winter markets to pull through to May.
 Learn more about other markets and other operating days in the link above.

 Easily something everyone of all ages can enjoy.
 Take your baby, teens, pets, grandma, in-laws, out-laws, gal pals, or your mailman and get some selfies in front of Knoxville’s many murals.
 If public art is really your jam, keep the scavenger hunt going and track down some sculptures, monuments, and statues.